simhaonline/trading_system/README.md

 File Guide

-account.py - Exchange functions that relate directly to exchange information or account information.
+account.py - Exchange functions that relate directly to exchange and account information.

 return_info.py - Fetches generic data not requiring any additional information (parameters) to retrieve.